adovgeldi/TEMPO/README.md

 # TEMPO: Time-series Engine for Modeling and Parameter Optimization

-This repository contains code to perform rental demand forecasting.
+This repository contains Python code to perform forecasting with Optuna hyperparameter tuning.

 ## Prerequisites